garisonjulius/AWS-Certified-Cloud-Practitioner-Certification-My-Notes/README.md

 ### **IaaS (Infrastructure as a Service)** For admins

 - Provides access to basic computing resources over the internet.
+- It allows users to rent virtualized hardware, including servers, storage, and networking components
 - Example AWS Services: EC2, Amazon S3, VPC.

 ### **PaaS (Platform as a Service)** For developers

 - Provides a platform that allows developers to create, distribute and run their applications.
+- It includes infrastructure (servers, storage, and networking), but also middleware, development tools, business intelligence (BI) services, database management systems, and more.
 - Example AWS Services: AWS Elastic Beanstalk, AWS App Runner, AWS OpsWorks.

 ### **SaaS (Software as a Service)** For customers
 - Completed applications delivered to users over the Internet and typically accessed through a web browser.
 - Example AWS Services: Amazon Chime, AWS WorkDocs, Amazon Connect.